What happens if my car is stolen?

 Car Recovery and Insurance Claims after the Fact

+What happens when a stolen vehicle is recovered?
 If indeed your car is recovered, you will need to make a claim for either theft or damage or both.
 Vehicles are often damaged during a theft.
 If parts of the car are stolen or damaged you will have to make a claim on your car insurance.

 However, for any personal effects that were stolen from the vehicle, you will need to make a claim against your homeowner’s insurance or tenant insurance policy.